-In today’s society, we’re totally about doing things fast and convenient.
+In today’s society, we’re totally about doing things fast and conveniently.
 Walt Disney World has given the people what they’re looking for.
 At Walt Disney World, every guest receives at least three fast passes per guest, per day.
-If you are staying at a Walt Disney World Resort (“on property”) then you can log in to your online log in that you create at Disney’s website and reserve your fast passes 60 days in advance.
+If you are staying at a Walt Disney World Resort (“on property”) then you can log in to your online login that you create at Disney’s website and reserve your fast passes 60 days in advance.
 If you are staying at resorts outside of Disney’s resorts (“off property”), then you can reserve fast passes 30 days in advance.

 What is a Fast Pass?

 A Fast Pass is like the key to the kingdom- well, really, it is a way to go through a faster, shorter line, instead of waiting in the typical line queue.

 How do you get your Fast Passes?

 When you book your Walt Disney World vacation, you create a user name and password at Disney’s website.
 Whether on a desktop or using the My Disney Experience app (we recommend the full website version for initial booking) you’ll be able to search time slots for your favorite and most popular attractions.
 If you just buy tickets and do not have a vacation package, you can still book fast passes because your ticket has RFID technology and you can link the passes to your daily tickets.